 Mammoth Hot Springs, California

 According to The New York Times, Mammoth has “an après ski scene that is cooler than the High Sierras on a starlit night.”
-One of the most exquisite elements of this mountain scene is the Mammoth Hot Spring.
+One of the most exquisite elements of this mountain scene are the Mammoth Lakes hot springs.
 Depending on what time of day and year you visit, the colors will vary on a spectrum of bright purple to orange, white, black, and everything in between.
 This is truly one of the most epic views out there.